Hydroxypyruvate reductase

-The 3 substrates of this enzyme are D-glycerate, NAD^{+}, and NADP^{+}, whereas its 4 products are hydroxypyruvate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are D-glyceric acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are hydroxypyruvic acid, reduced NADH and a proton.
+The enzyme can alternatively use nicotinamide adenine dinucleotide phosphate as its cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is D-glycerate:NADP^{+} 2-oxidoreductase.
 Other names in common use include beta-hydroxypyruvate reductase, NADH:hydroxypyruvate reductase, and D-glycerate dehydrogenase.
 This enzyme participates in glycine, serine and threonine metabolism and glyoxylate and dicarboxylate metabolism.